scala/docs.scala-lang/overviews/futures/overview.md

 The `onComplete`, `onSuccess`, and
 `onFailure` methods have result type `Unit`, which means invocations of these methods cannot be chained.
-Note that this design is intentional, to prevent suggesting that chained invocations may imply an ordering on the execution of the registered callbacks (callbacks registered on the same future are unordered).
+Note that this design is intentional, to avoid suggesting that chained invocations may imply an ordering on the execution of the registered callbacks (callbacks registered on the same future are unordered).